 A good way to help support your body and how to build immune system is by making sure to get plenty of rest, liquids and the right kind of foods.
 Fruits, veggies and fresh, lean meat can all play a part in helping you stay healthy.
 Getting the proper amount of necessary vitamins and minerals is important in overall health, but crucial when your body is run down or sick.

 Vitamin C can play an essential role in that health.

 It’s benefits include it’s ability to help fight off infection by supporting the immune system.
-It can help repair tissues as well as aiding in the absorption of dietary iron.
+It’s one of the ways in how to boost your immune system naturally, as it can help repair tissues as well as aiding in the absorption of dietary iron.
 Your body doesn’t store this necessary vitamin, so it’s essential that you get some daily.
 Some foods high in Vitamin C: